Existence, Regularity, and a Strong It\^o Formula for the Isochronal Phase of SPDE: Regularity of the Isochron Map a Strong It o Formula

-Applying Gr{\"o}nwall's inequality again, we find that $\sum_{k\in\N}\norm*{D\phi_t(x_0)[e_k]}_E^2$ is finite and locally integrable in $t>0$.
-We remark that the constants appearing in the bound of \eqref{eq:Tr2}~obtained by these arguments are independent of $x_0$.
+for arbitrary $s<t<r$.
+Applying Gr{\"o}nwall's inequality, we find that $\sum_{k\in\N}\norm*{D\phi_t(x_0)[e_k]}_E^2$ is finite and locally integrable in $t>0$.
+We remark that the constants appearing in the second bound of \eqref{eq:Tr}~obtained by these arguments are independent of $x_0$.